DivanFerrari/AgriEnergyPart2/README.md

 This web app was developed as a prototype for a proposed enterprise solution that integrates **green energy practices** with **agriculture**.
 It uses **two APIs** for managing:

-- 🥬 **Products** – Fully working: view and add products to a SQL Server database.
+- 🥬 **Products** – Fully working: view products that are stored to SQL Server database from web app (MVC).
 - 🧑‍🌾 **Farmers** – Not fully working: allows interface-based farmer creation, but **does not save** to the database.

 ---